Delpa/aos-any-animation/README.md

 <div class="foo animated" data-aosaa="bar">
 ```

-If you want to change de 'animated'you can set `initialClass` option.
+If you want to change de 'animated' you can set `initialClass` option.
 Like so:

 ```javascript
   <script>